tony-john-mcneil/alexa-voice-service-avs-raspberry-pi/README.md

 may differ on your system_

 ## Perform installs of extra software + build project

+Once the sd card is back in the Pi, start it up and loginOnce the sd card is back in the Pi, start it up and login.

 Setup the previoulsy downloaded config (prompts will wait for input during setup):